edgedock/dcmartin/setup/README.md

 # System Installation

 System level installation modifies the operating system image boot sequence to install the Open Horizon software.
 This technique is suitable for replication.
-Please refer to [these][editrc] instructions.
+Please refer to [these][system] instructions.

 # Network Installation

 Installations can be performed over the network when devices are discovered.
 This technique is suitable for early-adopters.
-Please refer to [these][setup] instructions.
+Please refer to [these][network] instructions.

 ## Changelog & Releases